Diners Club International: Acquisition by BMO

 In November 2009, Citibank announced that Diners Club International's North American franchise had been sold to Bank of Montreal (BMO).
 The deal gives BMO exclusive rights to issue Diners cards in the U.S. and Canada.
 At the time, BMO said the Diners Club fits well with its existing commercial card business, adding that, commercial cards are one of the fastest-growing segments in the credit card business.

-Philippines
+New Zealand

-In June 2016, Security Bank through its credit card division SB Cards Corporation (formerly Security Diners International Corporation) sold Diners Club's exclusive rights in the Philippines to its rival, BDO Unibank and in October of the same year, Diners Club International announced that they signed a deal with BDO Unibank to become the exclusive provider of the Diners Club in the Philippines.
+In 2014, The Warehouse Group acquired the New Zealand Diners Club franchise from its Malaysian owners and subsequently launched The Warehouse Group Financial Services on said basis.
+The Warehouse Group subsequently closed Diners Club NZ in 2018.

 Russia

 In December 2010, Russian Standard Bank and Diners Club International entered into an agreement for settlement of transactions in Russia.
-Under the agreement, Russian Standard Bank will process settlement transactions of other banks acting as acquirers of Diners Club in Russia.
+Under the agreement, Russian Standard Bank would process settlement transactions of other banks acting as acquirers of Discover Financial Services and Diners Club International in Russia.

-On March 8, 2022, Discover/Diners Club suspended all operations in Russia.
+On March 8, 2022, Discover Financial Services and Diners Club International suspended all operations in Russia due to the Russian invasion of Ukraine.